DeadlyArtist/MinecraftProgression/README.md

 # Minecraft: Progression
 A minecraft mod that builds upon and extends vanilla minecraft progression.

+## WIP
+This mod is currently in a very early playtesting stage.

+## Versions
+Fabric: 1.19.2

 ## Design Goals
 Extended Progression: Default minecraft progression from wood to stone to iron to diamond is very enjoyable, but too short.
 The main goal of this mod is to fix that by introducing tiers beyond diamond.